whatvn/in_memory_ip_to_location_look_up/README.rst

-- create index on endNUM column, Modify configuration and start using this project.
+- create index on endNUM column, import csv file created in previous steps.
+Modify configuration and start using this project.